Royal Irish Academy: Academy committees

-During the 1950s the Academy began forming national committees, each relating to a specific discipline.
+During the 1950s the academy began forming national committees, each relating to a specific discipline.
 Today these act as strategic national fora, providing input into policy, research priorities and issues of public concern, such as climate change.
 They also organise public outreach activities, such as lectures and public interviews, and award grants for research and travel.
-The Academy committees are made up of both Members and non-Members, including representatives from universities, research institutions, government agencies and, where appropriate, industry.
-They include: Life and Medical Sciences; Physical, Chemical and Mathematical Sciences; Climate Change and Environmental Sciences; Engineering and Computer Sciences; Geosciences and Geographical Sciences; Ethical, Political, Legal and Philosophical Studies; Historical Studies; Social Sciences; Study of Languages, Literature, Culture and Communication; and Coiste Léann na Gaeilge, Litríocht na Gaeilge agus na gCultúr Ceilteach.
+The academy committees are made up of both members and non-members, including representatives from universities, research institutions, government agencies and, where appropriate, industry.
+They include: life and medical sciences; physical, chemical and mathematical sciences; climate change and environmental sciences; engineering and computer sciences; geosciences and geographical sciences; ethical, political, legal and philosophical studies; historical studies; social sciences; study of languages, literature, culture and communication; and Coiste Léann na Gaeilge, Litríocht na Gaeilge agus na gCultúr Ceilteach.

-There are also Standing Committees for Archaeology, International Affairs and North-South matters.
+There are also standing committees for archaeology, international affairs and north–south matters.

+Headquarters

+The first meeting of the academy were held at the Earl of Charlemont's personal residence Charlemont House.

+Navigation House

+On application to the Commissioners of Inland Navigation, the academy was then granted the use of a building at 114 Grafton Street named Navigation House around 1787, previously used by the Grand Canal Company.
+The building had originally been constructed in 1766 as the dedicated offices of the Commissioners of Inland Navigation alongside the then headquarters of the Dublin Society which they eventually sold on in 1796.

+The academy had already been using the building for meetings from 1785.

 Academy House

-The first meeting of the academy were held at the Earl of Charlemont's personal residence Charlemont House.
-On his application to the Commissioners of Inland Navigation, the academy was then granted the use of a house at 114 Grafton Street named Navigation House around 1787.
-The academy had already used the building for meetings from 1785.

-It appears the society also used 107 Grafton Street as a premises for a period of time.

-In 1852 the Royal Irish Academy moved to its current premises at 19 Dawson Street, Dublin 2, known as "Academy House".
+In 1852 the Royal Irish Academy moved to its current premises at 19 Dawson Street, Dublin 2, known as Academy House.